UtrechtUniversity/MATLAB-on-HPC/Part-3-Parallel-Matlab.md

 ## MATLAB Distributed Computing Server

-MATLAB Distributed Computing Server is currently not provided within the UU license, end therefore not elaborated in this guide.
+MATLAB Distributed Computing Server (MDCS) is currently not provided within the UU license and not installed on the HPC systems, end therefore not elaborated in this guide.
+MDCS allows computations on multiple nodes (and their cores) at the same time.
+MDCS also allows direct submission of jobs to a cluster during an interactive MATLAB session on a local working station.
+Current practice is to compile code and run it as a job on a single node.

 ## Jobs

 Suitable for: Tasks involving a number of independent calculations (e.g. model simulations, parameter optimization, sensitivity analyses, for-loops with independent iterations, repetitions)

+A job can be submitted to one node and make use of all the cores on that node for parallelization.
+However, if the task allows it, it is of course possible to subdivide the work into multiple jobs and submit multiple jobs at the same time to make use of more than 1 compute node.